+IMPORTANT: You provide the administrator user credentials in the response file for an unattended installation.
+Therefore, you should permanently delete the file after the installation to prevent the administrator credentials from being compromised.

-- Admin Context: Any user added to a tree has a user object that contains all the user-specific details.
-This parameter is the container object in the tree to which the Administrator object will be added.
-For primary server installations, this container will be created with the server object. - Admin password: The password for the Administrator object created in the previous parameters.
-This password will be configured to the Administrator object during primary server installations.
-For secondary server installations, this needs to be the password of the Administrator object in the primary server that has rights to the context to which the new server is added. - NDS Location: The eDirectory install location in the local system where the libraries and binaries are copied.
-By default, eDirectory is installed into C:\Novell\NDS unless it is changed in the response file. - DataDir: By default the DIB is installed in the Files subfolder inside the NDS location, but administrators can change this parameter and provide a different location. - EBA: Enhanced Background Authentication (EBA) provides an improved and more secure background authentication protocol for authenticating to the NCP servers in the tree. eDirectory provides the option of enabling EBA while configuring the eDirectory tree or later.
+• DataDir: By default the DIB is installed in the Files subfolder inside the NDS location, but administrators can change this parameter and provide a different location.
+If no value is provided for this parameter, the value will be set to <Install location>/DIBFiles by default.

+- EBA: Enhanced Background Authentication (EBA) provides an improved and more secure background authentication protocol for authenticating to the NCP servers in the tree. eDirectory provides the option of enabling EBA while configuring the eDirectory tree or later.
 By default, EBA is not configured on eDirectory unless it is changed in the response file.
 To enable EBA, set Require EBA to Yes. - FIPS: NetIQ supports eDirectory running in Federal Information Processing Standard (FIPS) mode.
 To enable eDirectory in FIPS mode, set Require FIPS for TLS to Yes.